by Maaike van der Windt: My first 150 days in Cargo

 Lesson learnt, impressions made

-It’s been a busy few months since the Aviation Marketing and Cargo Division launched at Amsterdam Airport Schiphol in April.
+It’s been a busy few months since the Route Development and Cargo Division launched at Amsterdam Airport Schiphol in April.

 So, what have I learnt during my first 150 days with the Cargo team?